polyvariant/colorize-scala/README.md

 // )
 ```

-You can define colorization using `Colorize` typeclass.
+You can define a default way to colorize a type by creating an instance of the `Colorize` typeclass.

 ```scala
 case class Taco(size: Int)

 implicit val tacoColorize: Colorize[Taco] =
   taco => "Taco(".cyan ++ "size".yellow ++ " = " ++ taco.size.toString.red ++ ")".cyan

 val taco = Taco(2)

 colorize"you can colorize $taco"